runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/concha.md

 Legs let it turn over earth and dug for roots and tubers.

-Some have been semi-domesticate, and are used to clear ground for fresh cropland.
+Some have been semi-domesticated, and are used to clear ground for fresh cropland.

+Every 11 years, all bicorn eggs hatch into grubs, which devour grasslands.
+While the grubs are easy pickings for larger predators, including dragons, the sheer numbers enable enough to survive and pupate, eventually emerging as adult bicorns.
+Adult phase can live up to 30 years<?>

 ## Seraphim